 Sebastian Österlund and Stephan van Schaik will give an in-depth talk on Intel’s new vulnerability at the second international conference on practical cybersecurity OFFZONE 2019.

-Intel Product Security Center published several new side channel vulnerabilities called «Microarchitectural Data Sampling.
-The RIDL speculative execution attacks allow attackers to leak confidential data across arbitrary security boundaries on a victim system, for instance compromising data held in the cloud or leaking your information to malicious websites.
+Intel Product Security Center published several new side channel vulnerabilities called Microarchitectural Data Sampling.
+The RIDL speculative execution attacks allow threat actors to leak confidential data across arbitrary security boundaries on a victim system, for instance, compromising data held in the cloud or leaking your information to malicious websites.

 “Speculative execution bugs in modern CPUs popped up out of nowhere, but the worst of the nightmare appears to be over.
 While Spectre-style attacks will be with us forever, a variety of mitigations have been implemented to protect us against Intel CPU vulnerabilities such as Meltdown and Foreshadow.
 Browser vendors have implemented process isolation, and Intel even have silicon fixes in their latest CPUs.
 Do you feel safe?” asked Stephan van Schaik.